GoogleCloudPlatform/oozie-to-airflow/README.md

 The childwf example is sub-workflow for the `demo` example.
 It can be run as:

-`python o2a.py -i examples/childwf -o output/childwf`
+`o2a -i examples/childwf -o output/childwf`

 Make sure to first copy `examples/subwf/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.